sreerammarimuthu/table-unionability-study/README.md

 ## Contents
 - Data Samples used in the study
 - Feature descriptions & engineering logic
-- Visual and tabular results included in the paper
+- Visual & tabular results included in the paper

 ## Note
 This paper and repo presents a summary of our preliminary results from analysis, and we aim to expand this research further in future work.